 Customer Comments and Staff Responses

-Below is a summary of the accessibility issues and suggestions for improvement raised by customers at the 2018 Public Forum These suggestions were submitted during the meeting, on comment forms, and in comments to TTC Customer Service.
-Customer comments are accompanied by a summary of the current status of each issue
+Below is a summary of the accessibility issues and suggestions for improvement raised by customers at the 2019 Public Forum on Accessible Transit.
+Customer comments are accompanied by a summary of the current status of each issue.

 Subway station design

-- “Fix the gap between subway trains and platforms.”
+- “TTC needs to improve on the gap between subway trains and platforms.”

-Incorporation of public washrooms at existing in-line subway stations cannot be accommodated given high retrofit costs due to limited space availability and required services (water, heating, climate control), cost of security and maintenance, etc. However, all future subway stations, including those for Line 2 East Extension, Relief Line and Yonge Subway Extension will include public washrooms.
+Incorporation of public washrooms at existing in-line subway stations cannot be accommodated given high retrofit costs due to limited space availability and required services (water, heating, climate control), cost of security and maintenance, etc. Customers may wish to take advantage of the two-hour transfer which enables customers to exit the subway system to use nearby facilities and re-enter again without paying another fare.

 Conventional bus design